What is auditing a course?

 - Associate of Science in Teaching Degree

-See an advisor for more information about transferring.
+See a faculty advisor for more information about transferring.

 Our Career Degree, the Associate in Applied Science (AAS), gives you technical skills for entry-level employment in the workforce.
 It is not designed for transfer.
 It is also known as a career or occupational degree.